IFL-CAMP/pose_regularization/README.md

-         with an Application to 3D Freehand Ultrasound}, author={Esposito, Marco and Hennersperger, Christoph and Göbl, Rüdiger and Demaret, Laurent and Storath, Martin and Navab, Nassir and Baust, Maximilian and Weinmann, Andreas}, journal={TBD}, volume={TBD}, number={TBD}, pages={TBD}, year={2019}, publisher={TBD}
+         with an Application to 3D Freehand Ultrasound}, author={Esposito, Marco and Hennersperger, Christoph and Göbl, Rüdiger and Demaret, Laurent and Storath, Martin and Navab, Nassir and Baust, Maximilian and Weinmann, Andreas}, journal={IEEE Transactions on Medical Imaging}, volume={TBD}, number={TBD}, pages={TBD}, year={2019}, publisher={ IEEE }
 }
 ```
-for the regularization of 6-degrees-of-freedom pose streams (such as the output of a tracking system).
+(PREPRINT available [here](https://ieeexplore.ieee.org/document/8638838)) for the regularization of 6-degrees-of-freedom pose streams, such as the output of a tracking system.
 The method has
 the ability to compensate for significant jitter, while maintaining the features of the original signal (e.g. sudden
 and sharp variations in the movement direction).